Laura-LM/lopez_laura_portfolio/README.md

 npm run format
 docker build -t lopez_laura_coding_assignment13 .
 docker run -p 8018:8018 lopez_laura_coding_assignment13

+Note: The container will show nginx logs and appear to "hang" - this is normal!
+It's running successfully.
+Stop the container
+Press Ctrl+C in the terminal
 ```

 ### **Option 2: Skip Format (if format fails)**